rachelnicole/robokitty/README.md

 A great guide can be found right on the Particle site [here](https://docs.particle.io/guide/getting-started/connect/photon/), but I will walk you through it!
 I'm going to assume you're doing this from scratch and don't have anything installed on your computer.

+Make sure you've already set up an account and logged in on the Particle website before starting the tutorial.

 First thing you need to do is power up the photon, plug in the cable and connect it to your computer.

 Now you need to install Node, for sake of ease, go to the [Node site](https://nodejs.org/) and grab the latest version.